cpmpercussion/homepage/_posts/2010-07-28-working-in-ccrma-listening-room.md

 type: post
 published: true
 meta: {}
+description: "I'm working on a piece for supercollider and multitouch surface at Stanford CCRMA.
+Today I spent a lot of time in the listening room testing out ideas."
 ---

 I'm working on a piece for supercollider and multitouch surface at Stanford CCRMA.
 Today I spent a lot of time in the listening room testing out ideas.